 Additionally, mobility and visiting students may have the right to enroll in the French Sécurité Sociale.
 Mobility and visiting students who are interested should contact Student Success.

 Students interested in requesting reasonable accommodations for a disability should complete the Disability Self-Identification Form.
 For more information, visit

 Student Disability Services.

-*Note: Graduate students in the Fashion Studies program take 12 credits per semester in the first year and 9 credits per semester in the second year, which means that they are charged the per-credit rate in the second year of study only.
-Also, for the Global Executive Strategic Design and Management program, please refer to the Parsons School of Design cost chart.
+*Graduate students in the Fashion Studies program take 12 credits per semester in the first year and 9 credits per semester in the second year, which means that they are charged the per-credit rate in the second year of study only.
+For the Global Executive Strategic Design and Management program, please refer to the Parsons School of Design cost chart.